TrishaChetani/PetSwaggerpetAPI/README.md

 - API frequently goes down and it become challenging to develop this test cases
 - edge cases are not working are not developed
 - error codes
-- User had created the record with username but while deleting the record with the same username is not happening.
+- pet had created the record with username but while deleting the record with the same username is not happening.
 For this reason test is failing.
+- updating pet with invalid image is also possible and service is returning 200.

 ### Suggestion how the could be in better shape